Georges Petit Gallery

 After Bathing shows us a young, semi-naked woman, in the morning, in a flowery corner of our own France; this is not Chloë, it is a little, undressed village girl.
-An intimate poetry reaches out to us in front of this picture.
+An intimate poetry reaches out to us standing before this picture.

-Zorn. - Very beautiful portrait of Mme T. - The artist, in a very rare exception, has been able to overcome the difficulties of this sad and transitory age in a woman's life when she is no longer young and who has not even the charm of white hair, accepted wrinkles.
+Zorn. - Very beautiful portrait of Mme T. - The artist, in a very rare exception, has been able to overcome the difficulties of this sad and transitory age in a woman's life when she is no longer young and has not even the charm of white hair, of acknowledged wrinkles.